stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/textorientation/_index.md

 title: Aspose::Words::TextOrientation enum
 linktitle: TextOrientation
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::TextOrientation enum.
-Specifies orientation of text on a page, in a table cell or a text frame in C++.
+description: 'Aspose::Words::TextOrientation enum.
+Specifies orientation of text on a page, in a table cell or a text frame in C++.'
 type: docs
 weight: 12400
 url: /cpp/aspose.words/textorientation/